Clarity-Digital-Twin/big-mood-detector/temp_docs/BASELINE_AND_LABELING_INVESTIGATION_SUMMARY.md

 # Baseline and Labeling Investigation Summary

-⚠️ **PARTIAL CORRECTION:** This investigation correctly identified baseline bugs but incorrectly concluded that labeling is required.
-See `/XGBOOST_MODELS_CORRECTED_UNDERSTANDING.md` for updated model understanding.
+🚨 **MAJOR CORRECTION:** This investigation correctly identified baseline bugs but was WRONG about labeling requirements.
+See `/XGBOOST_FINAL_TRUTH.md` for the definitive answer.

-**Date:** July 27, 2025
+**Date:** July 27, 2025 (Updated July 28, 2025)
 **Investigation by:** Claude (Acting as Technical Co-founder)

+## UPDATE: What We Got Wrong
+- ❌ Labeling is NOT required for predictions
+- ✅ Baseline calculations ARE required (30+ days)
+- ✅ Models are population-based, work immediately after baseline
+- ❌ "60-day window" was for validation, not user requirement

 ## Executive Summary

 We investigated the "baseline" implementation after discovering it wasn't working as expected.
-This led to a MUCH bigger discovery: **the XGBoost models require user-labeled mood episodes to function**.
-We've been fundamentally misunderstanding how these models work.
+Initially we thought this meant XGBoost models require user-labeled mood episodes, but **we were wrong**.
+The models DO require personal baselines for Z-score calculation but NOT mood labels.

 ## Investigation Journey